 The entire science program K-8 is adapted and enriched to meet the high interest level of the students.
 Anderson Middle School students study units in life sciences, earth science, and physical science, during 6th and 7th grades, and take the New York State Regents level Living Environment course in 8th grade.
 Successful completion of this course allows students the opportunity to take more advanced level and AP science courses during their high school years.

-Science is an integral part of our academic track, and we are meeting the new city and state science requirements by providing students with the appropriate amount instructional time in this content area.
+Science is an integral part of our academic track, and we are meeting the new city and state science requirements by providing students with the appropriate amount of instructional time in this content area.

 K-5 students explore their communities and the world and study world and American history and culture within an interdisciplinary approach that also integrates language arts, music and art.

 The middle schoolers continue to follow the New York State curriculum which focuses on World and Ancient Civilizations in 6th grade and American History in 7th and 8th grades.
 Strong emphasis is placed on research skills and written and oral presentations.
+Socratic Seminar is utilized as well.